aristoteleo/spateo-tutorials/3_cci.md

 # Cell-cell interaction

-Spateo models cell-cell communication and spatial niches via a general spatial lag regression approach to detect significant ligand-receptor interactions based on a spatial transcriptomic dataset with single cell resolution(Stereo-seq).
-Spateo implements cell-cell interaction prediction based on ligand-receptor products conditioned on spatial proximity.
-Meanwhile,Spateo is able to estimate the impact of niche factors and cell type-specific ligand-receptor interactions on expression of molecules of interest with spatially-aware generalized linear modeling that enables selection of multiple non-normal distribution assumptions.
-Spateo also integrates ligand-specific enrichment analysis, Similar to the differential gene analysis, We can observe that the ligand receptor pair specifically enriched in a certain spatial region.
-In addition, Spateo also provides an interactive lasso of regions of interest based on clustering results.
+Spateo features numerous methods for investigating cell-cell communication from single-cell spatial transcriptomics, including

+1) Ligand-receptor interaction prediction (by computation of the product) conditioned on spatial proximity (and ligand-receptor enrichment analysis, in the same vein as differential expression to compute spatial region-specific enrichment).
+2) Estimation of the impact of niche factors (cell types or ligands/receptors) on expression of genes of interest via spatially-weighted generalized linear modeling.
+3) Integration of 2) with downstream modeling to construct networks that marry predictions of intracellular gene regulation with intercellular communication.

 ```{toctree}